The Best Contractors Tools & Equipment Insurance for 2026

 What Does Tools & Equipment Insurance Cover?

 Tools and equipment insurance provides financial help to cover damages or loss of equipment that you own, including employee tools or clothing.
 In some cases, it extends to borrowed equipment if you add this coverage to your policy.
-It can be combined with commercial contractors equipment insurance to cover more expensive tools and equipment.
-Certain policies will help cover the costs of speeding up a project that falls behind schedule or income lost due to a covered incident.
+For contractors with heavy machinery, this coverage is typically provided through a broader commercial contractors equipment insurance policy that handles both small hand tools and larger, high-value equipment.
+Certain policies also include ‘expediting expenses’ to cover the costs of speeding up equipment repairs or ‘business income’ coverage for earnings lost due to a covered incident.
 In the sections below, we will detail what types of events, property, and costs are most commonly covered by contractors tools and equipment policies.

 Covered Incidents